Skip to main content

 6

-Once the rice is cooked, fluff it up with a fork and stir through the grated carrot.
-Add the rice and lime zest to the prawn pan and stir together until combined.
+Once the rice is cooked, fluff it up with a fork and stir through the mango chutney.
+Add the rice, lime zest and a squeeze of lime to the prawn pan and stir together until combined.
 Taste and add salt and pepper if needed.

-Spoon the prawn pilaf into bowls, then drizzle with the coriander dressing and add a dollop of yoghurt.
+Spoon the prawn pilaf into bowls, then top with a dollop of yoghurt.

 Cut the remaining lime into wedges and serve alongside for squeezing over.